homosaaa/Every-Programmer-Should-Know/README.md

 - 🐢 **Thirteen Ways of Looking at a Turtle** – [F# for Fun and Profit](https://fsharpforfunandprofit.com/)

 ---

-> ⚡ This is a personal curated knowledge map for my long-term software engineering journey.
 > Updated continuously as I learn.